hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 OIDC-compliant ID tokens are generated against a role which allows configuration of token claims via a templating system, token ttl, and a way to specify which "key" will be used to sign the token.
-The role template is an optional parameter to customizes the token contents and is described in the next section.
+The role template is an optional parameter to customize the token contents and is described in the next section.
 Token TTL controls the expiration time of the token, after which verification library will consider the token invalid.
 All roles have a Vault-generated `client_id` attribute that is returned when the role is read.
 This value cannot be changed and will be added to the token's `aud` parameter.
 JWT/OIDC libraries will often require this value.

-A role's "key" parameter links a role to an existing named key.
+A role's `key` parameter links a role to an existing named key.
 A single key may be used by multiple roles, and using multiple named keys is generally not necessary.
 It is not possible to generate an unsigned ID token.